What drew to you a career in intellectual property?

-The versatility of the job appealed to me from the beginning.
-The combination of keeping up with technical innovations together with the legal and commercial implications of inventions ensures that the job remains fascinating and that you are kept abreast of new technology.
-Also, developing winning arguments in complex oppositions or litigation is a challenging task, of which I never get bored.
+The role of patent attorney is a very versatile one.
+The combination of keeping up with technical innovations together with the legal and commercial implications of inventions ensures that the job remains fascinating and that you have to keep abreast of new technology.
+Also, developing winning arguments in complex oppositions or litigation remains a challenging task throughout your career.
 Further, as a patent attorney you play an important role in determining a company’s IP and related business strategies.
-Playing a part in making a business successful using a good IP strategy is another aspect of the job where I feel that I can use my creativity.
-Being a patent attorney allows me to continuously develop and increase my technical knowledge and use my analytical, strategic and creative skills.
+Contributing to a business’ success by using a good IP strategy is another aspect of the job where you can use your creativity.
+Being a patent attorney allows you to continuously develop and increase your technical knowledge and to use your analytical, strategic and creative skills.

 Partner [email protected]